 Looking up dictionaries in the Traditional Mongolian alphabet (Inner Mongolia)

-It is these that I will cover here.
 Looking up words in the Mongolian traditional alphabet is quite different from looking up words in English dictionaries.
-For English, you just need to know the alphabetical order and you can find any word (except inflected forms) purely from its spelling.
+For English, you just need to know the order of the letters of the alphabet and you can find any word (except inflected forms) purely from its spelling.

-This approach does not work in Inner Mongolian dictionaries.
-Dictionaries arranged in terms of the traditional alphabet assume an acquaintance with the way that the traditional script is taught in Inner Mongolia.
-In particular, you need to know the traditional pronunciation of the word.
+This approach does not work with Inner Mongolian dictionaries.
+Dictionaries in the traditional alphabet assume you know how the traditional script is taught in schools.
+In particular, you need to know the traditional written pronunciation (as opposed to the modern spoken pronunciation) of the word.

 The basic principles in understanding the system are:

 The following table is the index to the Mongolian-language dictionary at miniovoo.net and demonstrates the standard order used in Inner Mongolia.
-(The table is in printed form.
+(The table is in the printed form of the alphabet.
 For conversion between printed and handwritten forms, see Conversion tables).